 For example, if the likelihood of importation is assigned a descriptor of 'low' and the likelihood of distribution is assigned a descriptor of 'moderate', then they are combined to give a likelihood of 'low' for entry.
 The likelihood for entry is then combined with the likelihood assigned for establishment of 'high' to give a likelihood for entry and establishment of 'low'.
-The likelihood for entry and establishment of 'low'.
-The likelihood for entry and establishment of 'very low' to give the overall likelihood for entry, establishment and spread of 'very low'.
+The likelihood for entry and establishment is then combined with the likelihood assigned for spread of 'very low' to give the overall likelihood for entry, establishment and spread of 'very low'.
 This can be summarised as: